Yoga Poses for Lower Back Pain: 6 Gentle Poses That Work

 When to Expect Results

 Many people notice immediate relief from the gentle stretching and decompression these yoga poses for lower back pain provide.
-However, lasting changes typically develop over several weeks of consistent practice.
+That’s been my experience too.
+But lasting changes typically develop over several weeks of consistent practice.

-Research suggests that people practicing yoga regularly for 8-12 weeks show significant improvements in pain levels, functional mobility, and quality of life measures.
-The key is consistency rather than perfection—a gentle 15-minute daily practice is more beneficial than an intense weekly session.
+Research I’ve read suggests that people practicing yoga regularly for 8-12 weeks show significant improvements in pain levels, functional mobility, and quality of life measures.
+The key is consistency rather than perfection.
+A gentle 15-minute daily practice is more beneficial than an intense weekly session.

 Integrating Yoga into Your Workday

-While this complete sequence is ideal for morning or evening practice, you can adapt individual poses for workplace use.
+While this complete sequence works best for morning or evening practice, you can adapt individual poses for workplace use.
 Seated spinal twists, gentle backbends, and hip flexor stretches can all be performed in office attire without drawing unwanted attention.

-Set reminders to perform mini-sequences every 90 minutes during your workday.
+I set reminders to perform mini-sequences every 90 minutes during my workday.
 Even 2-3 poses done consistently throughout the day can prevent the accumulation of tension and stiffness that leads to pain.

 Frequently Asked Questions